lutraconsulting/mergin-docs/index.md

+---
+layout: page
+---

-# Mergin Help
+## Mergin Help

-- [Quick Start](quick-start.md) - the best place to start reading if you are new to Mergin
+- [Quick Start](quick-start.html) - the best place to start reading if you are new to Mergin
-- [Developers](developers.md) - if you are a developer and want to automate some tasks or integrate Mergin with other software
+- [Developers](developers.html) - if you are a developer and want to automate some tasks or integrate Mergin with other software

-## Tutorials
+### Tutorials

 Coming soon...!